qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 # How do EVs achieve this efficiency?

 When we say Tesla Model 3 are more energy efficient than Mitsubishi Mirage, it's just that The Tesla Model 3 waste less of its input energy than the Mitsubishi Mirage.
-So, Touching to the heart of this question is the problem of energy, and to tackle this problem it's necessary to recall The law of conservation of energy:
+Touching to the heart of this question is the problem of energy, and to fully understand and answer the question, it's necessary to recall The law of conservation of energy:
 > Energy can neither be created nor destroyed; rather, it can only be transformed or transferred from one form to another.

-There are good and bad energy based on circumstances.
+There are good and bad energy based on when and why.
 For example when we drive an ICE vehicle, much of its input energy were transformed to heat in the engine (or thermal energy).
-There are no use of having thermal energy while driving a car, what we want is __kinetic energy__.
+Clearly there are not much use of having thermal energy while driving a car, what we want is __kinetic energy__.

 So, the real question is where does the energy go when we drive a car? and how much of it is being wasted?